seek-oss/sku/docs/configuration.md

 **Only for libraries**

 The entry file for the library.
 If set, sku will assume the project is a library.
-Must export it's API from this file.
+Must export its API from this file.

 Example: